I thought everyone read different books for different reasons.

 I like Jim Butcher’s Harry Dresden novels for his … well, there are several reasons to like his books.
 One of the things I admire, is you can pick them up anywhere in the series and you aren’t lost, you can enjoy reading the book even if you weren’t a part of it from the beginning.

 You might not enjoy as much, maybe.
-If so, I recommend starting with #12 Changes
+If so, I recommend starting with #12 Changes.

 Very action packed.
 And makes you want to know more about these characters.